-- 165 The classification of the vertical electric field behaviour under dust influenced conditions, as that of an enhanced, reduced or reversed E-field, necessitates comparison with the local long-term fair weather electric field.
-In order to represent solely the diurnal GEC influence at each observational site, away from electric generators perturbing the near ground E-field (e.g. Zhou and Tinsley, 2007), we construct a Localized Reference Electric Field (LREF) by exploiting only the timeseries inherent attributes and the measuring quantity itself, through the processing chain described below (Fig. 2).
-Various authors have - 170 presented different methodologies for determining fair weather conditions (e.g. Anisimov et al., 2014).
-For the specific study, the selected constraints of fair weather are based on the classification of fair weather days as the less electrically disturbed days, also assumed by the Carnegie Institute researchers (Harrison, 2013).
-Although, local effects on the E-field at each site can be of random nature (wind gusts, lightning strikes, radon emission and turbulent flows due to orography), the selection of fair weather data can be based on noise reduction by subtracting values which are clearly dominated by local influences and - 175 not directly addressing the meteorological criteria of fair weather (Harrison and Nicoll, 2018).
-As such, the FM data are pre-processed by applying the appropriate scaling factor for the 3 m mounting mast of the electrometer (Chubb, 2015) and then days with no missing values due to either instrument malfunction, power outages or pc communication failures, are selected (Filter no.1).
-Under local fair weather conditions, the E-field, as measured here, is positive therefore imposing the second filtering step with a non-negativity constraint (Filter no. 2).
-When representing the E-field diurnal - 180 variation by the Carnegie Curve, which is used consistently as a reference against locally measured atmospheric electricity parameters, the hourly variations of the field that shape the curve correspond to the 24, 12, 8, and 6-hour durations, as deduced from previous consistent observations of the Carnegie vessel (Harrison, 2013).
-The present study attempts to derive the local harmonic fit in the form of the LREF, based on the Carnegie curve morphology, and assuming that this trend should be followed by the reference field as well.
-Consequently, the averaged 1s data to 1-minute data (datalogger configuration) are shifted to - 185 the frequency domain through a Fast Fourier Transform (FFT) representation so as to evaluate the relative contributions of the first five principal harmonics to the diurnal cycle of the electric field (hourly variations including daily mean), which are depicted in the following signal equation for S(t) (1).
-We note, that days with missing data are removed, because the uneven temporal distribution of the measurements modifies the time window for the FFT algorithm, and therefore, modifies the timeseries spectrum.
+The classification of the vertical electric field behaviour under dust-influenced conditions, as that of an enhanced, reduced or reversed E field, necessitates comparison with the local long-term fair-weather electric field.
+In order to represent solely the diurnal GEC influence at each observational site, away from electric generators perturbing the nearground E field (e.g. Zhou and Tinsley, 2007), we construct a localized reference electric field (LREF) by exploiting only the inherent time series attributes and the measuring quantity itself, through the processing chain described below (Fig. 2).
+Various authors have presented different methodologies for determining fair-weather conditions (e.g. Anisimov et al., 2014).
+For this specific study, the selected constraints of fair weather are based on the classification of fair-weather days as the less electrically disturbed days, which is also assumed by the Carnegie Institute researchers (Harrison, 2013).
+Although local effects on the E field at each site can be of a random nature (wind gusts, lightning strikes, radon emission and turbulent flows due to orography), the selection of fairweather data can be based on noise reduction by subtracting values which are clearly dominated by local influences and not directly addressing the meteorological criteria of fair weather (Harrison and Nicoll, 2018).

+As such, the FM data are pre-processed by applying the appropriate scaling factor for the 3 m mounting mast of the electrometer (Chubb, 2015) and then days with no missing values due to either instrument malfunction, power outages or PC communication failures are selected (filter no. 1).
+Under local fair-weather conditions, the E field, as measured here, is positive, therefore imposing the second filtering step with a non-negativity constraint (filter no. 2).
+When representing the E-field diurnal variation by the Carnegie curve, which is used consistently as a reference against locally measured atmospheric electricity parameters, the hourly variations of the field that shape the curve correspond to the 24, 12, 8 and 6 h durations, as deduced from previous consistent observations of the Carnegie vessel (Harrison, 2013).
+The present study attempts to derive the local harmonic fit in the form of the LREF, based on the Carnegie curve morphology and assuming that this trend should be followed by the reference field as well.
+Consequently, the averaged 1 s data to 1 min data (data logger configuration) are shifted to the frequency domain through a fast Fourier transform (FFT) representation so as to evaluate the relative contributions of the first five principal harmonics to the diurnal cycle of the electric field (hourly variations including daily mean), which are depicted in the following signal equation for S(t) (1).
+We note that days with missing data are removed because the uneven temporal distribution of the measurements modifies the time window for the FFT algorithm and, therefore, modifies the time series spectrum.

-$$S(t) = A_0 + A_1 \cos(2\pi f_1 + \varphi_1) + A_2 \cos(2\pi f_2 + \varphi_2) + A_3 \cos(2\pi f_3 + \varphi_3) + A_4 \cos(2\pi f_4 + \varphi_4)$$ (1)
+$$S(t) = A_0 + A_1 \cos(2\pi f_1 + \varphi_1) + A_2 \cos(2\pi f_2 + \varphi_2) + A_3 \cos(2\pi f_3 + \varphi_3) + A_4 \cos(2\pi f_4 + \varphi_4),$$ (1)